The Health Insurance Exchanges Explained: A Complete Unbiased Guide to the ObamaCare Health Insurance Marketplace.

 What Are the Health Insurance Exchanges?

-NOTE: The “Health Insurance Exchanges” are often referred to as “Health Insurance Marketplaces.”
+FACTS: The “Health Insurance Exchanges” are often referred to as “Health Insurance Marketplaces.”
 The terms are used interchangeably throughout our site.
-As a rule of thumb we will use “exchange” to discuss the “exchanges” as a whole and “marketplace” to discuss using a state or Federal website used to enroll, apply for and purchase insurance.
 Your state’s health insurance website may have it’s own unique name, for example California’s health insurance marketplace/exchange is called Covered California.
-State’s that didn’t set up their own marketplace, like Texas, will use the Federal Health Insurance Marketplace (healthcare.gov).
+State’s that didn’t set up their own marketplace, like Texas, will use the Federal Health Insurance Marketplace (HealthCare.Gov).

 If you are ready to start shopping for insurance now either go to healthcare.gov or find your state’s health insurance marketplace here.